 • If your fellow travelers aren’t up to a two-hour walk, consider the hour-long Haunted History carriage tour as an alternative.

-• A French Quarter vacation rental lets you enjoy bon temps like a local.
+• A French Quarter vacation rental lets you enjoy all the bon temps like a local.

 Savannah’s Witching-Hour Walk